Nanotechnology

 Abstract

-In this work, we reported a study on the hydrothermal process used to create TiO2 NRs films on FTO substrate utilizing two various solutions, the first one is composed of (ethanol, and titanium butoxide) while the second is composed of (HCl, DIW, and titanium butoxide).
-The study on the structural, morphological, ...
+In this work, we reported a study on the hydrothermal process for the preparation of TiO2 NRs films on FTO substrate using two different solutions, the first consisting of (ethanol and titanium butoxide) and the second consisting of (HCl, DIW and titanium butoxide).
+The study of structural, morphological, ...

 Read More ...

-In this work, we reported a study on the hydrothermal process used to create TiO2 NRs films on FTO substrate utilizing two various solutions, the first one is composed of (ethanol, and titanium butoxide) while the second is composed of (HCl, DIW, and titanium butoxide).
-The study on the structural, morphological, optical, and electrical properties helped to identify the characteristics of the TiO2 film which were prepared by using different solvents, the first sample (TO1) presented anatase -phase crystal structure with (3.2 eV) energy gap while the second (TO2) presented a Rutile phase with (3 eV) energy gap.
-The (nanorod) morphology was observed for the (TO2) sample while irregular grains were found for the (TO1) sample.
-Transmittance measurements have been used to investigate the optical properties, which revealed that both samples were transparent in the visible wavelength range, and absorption coefficients were higher for sample (TO2) with a rutile phase.
-The activation energy was (0.0226) eV and (0.0643) eV for both samples (TO1) and (TO2), respectively.
-The n-type conductivity was confirmed by Hall Effect measurement for both samples.
-The highest conductivity (300.655) (Ω-1.cm-1) and carrier consternation (1.07355 ×1017) (cm-3) were attained from sample (TO1).
+In this work, we reported a study on the hydrothermal process for the preparation of TiO2 NRs films on FTO substrate using two different solutions, the first consisting of (ethanol and titanium butoxide) and the second consisting of (HCl, DIW and titanium butoxide).
+The study of structural, morphological, optical and electrical properties helped to identify the characteristics of the TiO2 films prepared with the different solvents.
+The first sample (TO1) exhibited an anatase phase crystal structure with an energy gap of (3.2 eV), while the second (TO2) showed a rutile phase with an energy gap of (3 eV).
+The (nanorod) morphology was observed in the (TO2) sample, while irregular grains were found in the (TO1) sample.
+Transmission measurements were performed to analyze the optical properties, which showed that both samples were transparent in the visible wavelength range, with the (TO2) sample with rutile phase exhibiting higher absorption coefficients.
+The activation energy was (0.0226) eV and (0.0643) eV for the two samples (TO1) and (TO2), respectively.
+The n-type conductivity was confirmed by Hall effect measurements for both samples.
+The highest conductivity (300.655) (Ω-1.cm-1) and the highest carrier consternation (1.07355 ×1017) (cm-3) were obtained for sample (TO1).

 Nanotechnology